galerp/scalp_EEG_DEE/README.md

 * [Alpha-Delta Ratio Analyses](https://github.com/galerp/scalp_EEG_DEE/tree/main/scripts/alpha_delta_tests.R)  - Compares the alpha-delta ratio across different gene groups and compared to controls.

 * [Gene Prediction](https://github.com/galerp/scalp_EEG_DEE/tree/main/scripts/gene_prediction.R) - Trains and tests random forest models using spatial and non-spatial spectral features from EEG to differentiate controls from specific gene populations.
 Also trains and tests and three-class model with all three gene groups.

 * [Gene Prediction](https://github.com/galerp/scalp_EEG_DEE/tree/main/scripts/gene_prediction.R) - Trains and tests random forest models using spatial and non-spatial spectral features from EEG to differentiate controls from specific gene populations.
 Also trains and tests and three-class model with all three gene groups.

 * [Seizure Frequency Prediction](https://github.com/galerp/scalp_EEG_DEE/tree/main/scripts/seiz_freq_pred.R) - Trains and tests random forest models using spectral features from EEG to predict seizure frequency of individuals.

 * [GMFM Prediction](https://github.com/galerp/scalp_EEG_DEE/tree/main/scripts/GMFM_prediction.R) - Trains and tests random forest models using spectral features from EEG to predict gross motor function measure (GMFM) scores.
 Results are compared agains a null model trained on just age of the individual at the time of the GMFM.

 * [EEG Cleaning and Spectral Extraction](https://github.com/galerp/scalp_EEG_DEE/tree/main/scripts/python_functions) - This file contains the main python functions used to clean and extract spectral features from the scalp EEGs.

+* [EEG Cleaning and Spectral Extraction Walkthrough] (https://github.com/galerp/scalp_EEG_DEE/blob/main/scripts/eeg_psd_wt.ipynb) -  This is a jupyter notebook which walks through the basic steps of cleaning an EEG file, removing artifact-heavy epochs, and extracting the power spectral density of each electrode.
+It requires example data that can be retrieved here: https://upenn.box.com/v/galerqeegcntrleg

 ## Files: ##